nobitagit/knowledge/event-driven-systems/reactive-microsystems.md

 ## Scaling persistence

-CRUD is most often the wrong way to think about the design of MSs.
+💡CRUD is most often the wrong way to think about the design of MSs.

 >  When bookkeeping was done with clay tablets or paper and ink, accountants developed some clear rules about good accounting practices.
 > One never alters the books; if an error is made, it is annotated and a new compensating entry is made in the books.
 The books are thus a complete history of the transactions of the business.